risingwavelabs/risingwave-docs/cloud/billing-review-and-pay-invoices.md

 ## Review invoices

-At the start of each month, you'll receive an invoice that consolidates the usage and associated costs for all your clusters from the preceding month.
+At the start of each month, you'll receive an invoice that consolidates the usage and associated costs for all your projects from the preceding month.

 Your invoices provide a record of your usage and payments.
 It includes: